Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 -  Pointer to Code :-

-    -  [Transmitter Code](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Hardware/Ecosync%20Transmitter) - Microcontroller code to collect all sensor data and send it to over LORA.
+    -  [Ecosync Transmitter](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Hardware/Ecosync%20Transmitter) - Microcontroller code to collect all sensor data and send it to over LORA.
     -  [3D printed Part](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Hardware/Ecosync%20Hardware%203D%20Printed%20Parts) - Here is the 3-D printed design that has been used in order to make the body of the device.